tendermint/tendermint/README.md

 program](https://hackerone.com/tendermint).
 For examples of the kinds of bugs we're looking for, see [our security policy](SECURITY.md)

+We also maintain a dedicated mailing list for security updates.
+We will only ever use this mailing list to notify you of vulnerabilities and fixes in Tendermint Core.
+You can subscribe [here](http://eepurl.com/gZ5hQD).

 ## Minimum requirements

 | Requirement | Notes            |